hannesdatta/course-dprep/content/docs/course/modules/week1/_index.md

 ---
 weight: 2
 title: Week 1) Business and Data Understanding
-description: Learn the basics of R and RStudio, and use your skills to explore datasets.
+description: Learn the basics of R and RStudio, and explore datasets.
 bookCollapseSection: true
-draft: true
+draft: false
 ---

 # Week 1: Business and Data Understanding